Cubium/CppTutorial/5-Functions/readme.md

 ```
 Now swapping the two numbers works.
 We have passed them by reference so `swap` is now modifying the original `x` and `y`.
 It has not received a copy of `x` and `y` but it has received their addresses.
 So try and get that cemented in your head.
 Sometimes this is easy for people to grasp, others like myself, took a long time to truly understand what that means.

 When is it good to pass by reference?
 It is good to pass by reference when you need to make a modification to the value without creating a copy.
 This is especially important to know when you have that container of one million elements.
-Instead of created two containers of one million elements, you only use the original container that you gave it.
+Instead of creating two containers of one million elements, you only use the original container that you gave it.
 Passing by reference can be very memory efficient.
 And when you are working in a language that boasts speed and efficiency.
-You have to know about when to pass by reference and when not to.
+You have to know when to pass by reference and when not to.

 When is it bad to pass by reference?
 When you DO NOT want to make ANY, and I mean ANY, modifications to the variable or container you pass it.
 I cannot stress this enough.
 C++ is a adult language.
 It does not hold your hand and it will do whatever you ask it to do.
-This can be extremely dangerous if you are creating a critical piece of software and you accidentally modify an address to your variable or container.
+This can be extremely dangerous if you are creating a critical piece of software and you accidentally modify an address, variable, or container.
 If you know that you do not need to modify a variable or a container.
 Then you should pass it by constant reference or by value.

 ### Pass by Constant Reference